How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Maui's Road to Hana is a must-do, and while most visitors complete it in a day, we found that staying overnight and exploring the area was the best way to experience it.

 - Eat out for every meal — Restaurants are pricey, so we saved a ton of money by preparing our own food in the condo.
 Picnic lunches are readily available at supermarkets, so even if you don't have a kitchen, you can still enjoy a day at the beach with friends and family.
 Food trucks, which are typically much less expensive than restaurants, provided us with some of the most delicious meals.
-The best selection of trucks was in Hana, Maui, and Hanalei, Kauai.
+The greatest number of trucks were found in the towns of Hana, Maui, and Hanalei, Kauai.

 - Don't underestimate the ocean; it has the potential to cause serious harm at any time.
 Don't go in the water if you have any doubts about its safety.